Battleship Row: Attack and aftermath

-Arizona, California, Oklahoma, and West Virginia were sunk during the attack.
+Arizona, California, Oklahoma, and West Virginia were sunk during the attack (albeit, California and West Virginia were refloated and rejoined the fleet in 1944).
 Arizona suffered the most serious damage and loss of life, an explosion in a forward magazine breaking the hull in two.
-Of the other four, West Virginia, and, to a lesser degree, Nevada, had serious damage.
+Of the other four battleships, Nevada suffered damage sufficient to keep her non-operational until late 1942; Tennessee and Maryland, although damaged, returned to service in early 1942.
 Pennsylvania was in dry dock, making attack difficult, and, as a result, was relatively undamaged.
 Vestal was also damaged.
 Battleship Row was not visible from Hickam Field because of the thick black smoke.
 Following the attack, operations immediately commenced to refloat and repair the damaged ships.
-The first to be completed was Nevada on April 19, 1942.
+The first to be completed was Nevada on 19 April 1942.
 By the end of the war, all except Arizona and Oklahoma had returned to service.
 Each of the six surviving battleships saw service in the Pacific island hopping campaign.
 Nevada also served in the Atlantic and supported the invasion of Normandy.
 All six were decommissioned soon after the war was over.
 Nevada and Pennsylvania were expended in atomic bomb tests in the Pacific.
 The rest were scrapped in the late 1950s.
 Oklahoma was eventually refloated but not repaired, and capsized and sank while being towed back to the mainland for scrapping.
 Arizona's hull remains a memorial, one of the most popular tourist attractions on the island.